This post may contain affiliate links. Please see our disclosure policy.

 • Seed and chop the tomatoes into 1/2-inch pieces (no need to peel), then add them to a large bowl and season to taste with salt and pepper.

 • Drizzle the tomatoes with 2 tablespoons of olive oil.
-Add the garlic and balsamic vinegar and combine well.
-Set aside for 15 minutes for the flavors to blend and the tomatoes to give off their juices, then mix in the basil and parsley.
+Add the garlic and balsamic vinegar and combine.
+Set aside for 10 minutes for the flavors to blend, then add the basil and parsley.

-• Cook the pasta according to package directions and reserve 4 tablespoons of the cooking water before draining.
+• Cook and drain the pasta according to package directions, reserving 1/4 cup of the cooking water.

-• Transfer the pasta to a large bowl, and drizzle with the remaining 2 tablespoons of olive oil and about half of the reserved cooking water.
+• Return the pasta to the pot, drizzle with the remaining 2 tablespoons of olive oil and about half of the reserved cooking water.
 Toss to coat.

-• Add the tomatoes, basil, parsley, and fresh mozzarella and combine thoroughly.
+• Add the tomatoes, basil, parsley, and fresh mozzarella and combine.
 Taste and adjust the seasoning as needed.

 • Transfer to a serving platter or plate individual portions and garnish with additional parsley and basil if desired.
 Serve immediately.